Oceanlib/DBVI/DBVI_8x/readme.md

 ## 3. Training
 ### Training with single gpu:
-(1) Set the name of train set(GoPro/X4K1000FPS), whether resume or not, dir of checkpoints and the name of pretrained weights(only needed if resume is true) in configs/configTest.py accordingly(line50~54).
+(1) Set the name of train set(GoPro/X4K1000FPS), whether resume or not, dir of checkpoints and the name of pretrained weights(only needed if resume is true) in configs/configTest.py(line50~54).

 (2) Open a terminal and run ifconfig to get your ip address: XXX.XXX.XXX.XXX

 (3) python train.py --initNode=XXX.XXX.XXX.XXX

 ### Distributed training with muli-gpus(16GPU,2Nodes) on cluser managed by [slurm](https://slurm.schedmd.com/quickstart_admin.html):
-(1) Set the name of train set(GoPro/X4K1000FPS), whether resume or not, dir of checkpoints and the name of pretrained weights(only needed if resume is true) in configs/configTest.py accordingly(line50~54).
+(1) Set the name of train set(GoPro/X4K1000FPS), whether resume or not, dir of checkpoints and the name of pretrained weights(only needed if resume is true) in configs/configTest.py(line50~54).

-(2) Set the name of part and nodes in cluser, number and index of gpus/cpus per-node and so on, accordingly in runTest.py(line3~14).
+(2) Set the name of part and nodes in cluser, number and index of gpus/cpus per-node and so on in runTrain.py(line3~14).
-The example in runTrain.py is running on one part named Pixel, two nodes named 'SH-IDC1-10-5-39-55' and 'SH-IDC1-10-5-31-54', and alloced 8 gpus per-node.
+The example in runTrain.py is running on one part named Pixel, two nodes named 'SH-IDC1-10-5-39-55' and 'SH-IDC1-10-5-31-54', allocated 8 gpus per-node.

 (3) python runTrain.py